BrettBlox/jonah/content/page-content/about.md

 title: About the Author
 image: /images/jo.jpeg
 ---
-Hello!
-I'm Jonah and I have absolutely no idea what I should or could share about myself!
-I'm gonna try to spit something out though.

 I'm a mother and a lover, a student and a writer, a healer, a feeler, a thinker and a seeker.
 I'm a pretty humdrum human being.
 Your garden-variety dandelion.
+And, like a dandelion, I'm resilient.
+I've endured.
+I've grown and blossomed and wilted and scattered my seeds by the wind.

 But, there's so much about me that I'm still trying to figure out.
 So much that's buried so deep, that I might not even know it exists.
 A lot to do and a lot to learn.

 So came the fruition of this project.
 Writing as vessel for self-discovery.
 Spilling my words onto paper as a form of therapy.
 Taking my muddled up, mixed-up thoughts and putting them together like a jigsaw puzzle.
 With the same trepidation and the same frustration.
 Translating all that I read in my books and hear in my conversations into something digestible.
 Hoping that in sharing my writing openly, I might find some clarity as to how I've come to be and where I might be able to take myself.
 This is a journey in appreciation.
 Respect for the workings of the mind.
 A catalyst for connection and creation and community.
 This is my story.